tayyibgondal/Web_Crawler/README.md

 - **Search Engine:** Search indexed data for relevant information.
 - **User Interface:** Clean and intuitive interface for easy interaction.

+## Ethical Compliance

+This web crawler includes functionality to adhere to the guidelines specified in a website's `robots.txt` file.
+It retrieves the `robots.txt` file from the target domain and parses it to extract the disallowed URLs.

 ## Technologies Used

 - HTML